AlshehriAli0/employee-manegment-system/README.md

   In the env.txt file, add the following lines:
   - Line 1: Your PostgreSQL database connection string.
   - Line 2: The encryption secret key for data security.
-- Install the [libpq](https://www.postgresql.org/docs/9.5/libpq.html) library and set up all the configurations.🔌
+- Install the [libpq](https://www.postgresql.org/docs/9.5/libpq.html) library and set up all the library and headers configurations.🔌

 - Compile the program using:
 ```zsh